ltablas/belly-button-challenge/README.md

 All plots are to be updated when a new selection is made via the Test Subject Id dropdown.

 Note: Bonus was not attempted.

+Final javascript code can be found in static folder, file "app.js".